EnterpriseDB/barman/doc/manual/28-snapshots.en.md

 ```

 Currently only Google Cloud Platform (gcp) is fully supported.
-Snapshot backups are supported using Azure however *support for recovery/restore and deletion of Azure snapshot backups is not yet implemented*.
+Snapshot backups are supported using Azure however *support for deletion of Azure snapshot backups is not yet implemented*.

 The following parameters must be set regardless of cloud provider: